emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 NRPEServer=enabled
 ```

-Now we have done some basic setup of NSClient++ and we can continue to try using it a bit more before we continue with configuring Nagios.
+Now we have done some basic setup of NSClient++ and we can continue to try using it a bit more before we continue with configuring OP5.

-## Nagios command line (revisited)
+## OP5 command line (revisited)

 ![nrpe-2](images/nagios-active-nrpe-002.png)